AhmedAlfahdi/Mech.Eng.Hub/README.md

-# The Mechanical Engineering Hub: A collection of resources for Mechanical Engineering
+# The Mechanical Engineering Hub: A collection of resources for Mechanical Engineering V1.2
+see if the github issue feature works

 ## Table of Contents